Campaign of the Month: August 2014

 The Dream prospered for centuries, with Michael delicately playing off his lovers against one another to maintain equilibrium in the Trinity.
 In the seventh and eighth centuries, Antonius finally went too far.
 He espoused a new and radical philosophy for their kind.
 Following the lead of mortals who rejected the worship of icons, Antonius called himself an Iconoclast and lashed out against those Cainites who enjoyed the idolatrous worship of mortals.
 The Dracon was the chief target of his ire, but his call for secrecy and hiding also alienated him from his favourite childe, Septima Dominica.
 The Iconoclast struggles, in both the mortal and vampiric spheres, eventually became so extreme that they led to Antonius’ destruction.

 In AD 796, his childer Caius and Septima Dominica asked Michael and the Dracon for a secret Fourth Council, without Antonius’ knowledge.
-There they outlined their fears for the Dream if Antonius’ destructive, fanatical and obstinate behaviour were allowed to continue, and petitioned the other two Triumvirs for their own sire’s destruction.
+There they outlined their fears for the Dream if the Gaul’s destructive, fanatical and obstinate behaviour were allowed to continue.
+They then petitioned the other two Triumvirs for their own sire’s destruction.
 Michael and the Dracon reluctantly agreed, and Caius staked Antonius at a Ventrue council session two nights later.
-Antonius was left for the dawn, and Caius soon took over leadership as Basileus of the Antonians, with Septima Dominica as his caeser magister.
+Antonius was left for the dawn, and his traitorous progeny soon took over leadership as basileus of the Antonians, with Septima Dominica as his caesar magister.

-Constantinople, and the Dream, have never been the same.
+Constantinople, and the Dream, were never been the same again.